filecoin-shipyard/boostly/README.md

 This repository providers types and client libraries to interact with a FileCoin storage provider running Boost.
 It covers:

-* Deal making flow
+* Deal making
+* Deal status check
 * Retrieval transports query

 Due to the way Boost code repository is structured, it is not possible to directly depend on the Boost repo.
-This project aims to reduce barriers for integration and programmatic interaction with Boost APIs.
+This project aims to reduce barriers for programmatic interaction with Boost APIs.